| CUSTOM WORK GALLERY - PROTOTYPE REGULATORS | ||

 Shade Regulator: (formally called the BAR reg)

-One of my favorite reg designs is this one below, which I call the Shade reg.
-It's a balanced regulator with an external adjustment.
+One of my favorite reg designs, called the Shade reg.
+It's a balanced piston-type regulator with an external adjustment.
 The features of this reg include the macroline input mounted right at the top of the regulator (right under the vertical ASA threads) and consists of two housing sections that screw onto each other and lock using a set screw for easy disassembly (no junky "everything screws onto everything else and is impossible to remove" designs).
 The other visual feature is that the entire bottom housing section is screwed in or out to adjust the reg pressure, instead of just a small allen wrench or nut.
 This is just a cosmeticcs issue but it's how I modeled it from the start so there it is.

 Serzone Regulator: